Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion

 \noi where

 \noi is the truncation of the random linear solution.
-In \eqref{Picard}, we only see the high high interactions, i.e. $N_{\med} \ges N_{\max}^{1-\dl}$.
+In \eqref{Picard}, we only see the high-high interactions, i.e. $N_{\med} \ges N_{\max}^{1-\dl}$.
 The following theorem shows a sharp contrast of the smoothing property of \eqref{Picard} for $\al > 1$ and for $\al =1$, respectively.
-More precisely, we have
+More precisely, we have the following result.